The Liverpool Pancake Race

 The Liverpool Pancake Race is a feature of the City’s year which brings chefs from hotels and restaurants together to compete for glory in the grounds of Liverpool Parish Church.

-This annual event takes place on Shrove Tuesday – 28th February – at 11am in St Nicholas’ Gardens on Chapel Street, opposite the Liver Building.
+This annual event takes place on Shrove Tuesday, 21st February, at 10.45 for an 11.00 start in St Nicholas’ Gardens on Chapel Street, opposite the Liver Building.
 This year there are more competitors, and a new partnership with the Liverpool BID Company.

 The origin of pancakes on Shrove Tuesday lies in the tradition of using up remaining fat and dairy products before ‘fasting’ began in Lent.
 Although people rarely give up dairy products in Lent today, many Christians still keep the tradition of giving something up as a way of preparing themselves for Easter.

 All Liverpool Chefs are welcome to take part, please contact us below to sign up.

 What you’ll need for the race:

 – Your pan & pancake